openfaas/openfaas.github.io/_posts/2025-01-29-eks-openfaas-karpenter.md

 Karpenter makes scheduling and provisioning decisions based on attributes such as resource requests, affinity, tolerations, nodeSelector and topology spread.
 Only the configuration of resource requests is supported through the OpenFaaS function spec.
 To set any of the other configuration attributes OpenFaaS has the concept of Profiles.

 Profiles allow for advanced configuration of function deployments on Kubernetes and allow you to easily apply the configuration to multiple functions.
 Profiles can be used to configure tolerations, nodeAffinity, etc. See: [the OpenFaaS profiles docs](https://docs.openfaas.com/reference/profiles/) for all configuration options.

-They are applied to functions by adding the `com.openfaas.profile` annotation with the name of the Profile to the function.
+All profiles need to be created in the `openfaas` namespace, and are generally managed by cluster administrators.
+They can then be selected by a function by adding the `com.openfaas.profile` annotation with the name of the Profile to the function.
+Multiple profiles are supported with a comma separated list.

-To get Karpenter to schedule functions to the `default` NodePool we need to set NodeAffinity on the function pods for the functions nodePool.
+To get Karpenter to schedule functions to the `default` NodePool we need to set NodeAffinity on the function Pods for the functions NodePool.

-Create a `functions` Profile that has a nodeAffinity rule to constrain function pods to the `default` NodePool:
+Create a `functions` Profile that has a nodeAffinity rule to constrain function Pods to the `default` NodePool:

 ```yaml
 cat > functions-profile.yaml <<EOF